 A meal is held in the 6th floor school cafeteria after each Sunday meeting.
 This offers time for sharing a meal, socializing and participating in ethical action activities.
 Free to newcomers!

-On many Sundays following lunch, we have one or more afternoon activities inlcuding discussions, workshops, performances, films, or outings such as walks, hikes, or bicycle trips.
-Our Teen Ethical Leadership program also meets on Sunday afternoons.
-Among our regular programs:
+On many Sundays following lunch, we have one or more afternoon activities including discussions, workshops, performances, films, or outings such as walks, hikes, or bicycle trips.

 - Rescheduled – Ethics in the News